-“Which health conditions are likely to affect our workforce the most?”,“Where can employees get top-level medical care at the best prices?”, “Which workers are at risk for becoming seriously ill?”, “How can we identify avoidable spending patterns? and “how can get at-risk patients into early treatment?”
-These are some of the key questions HR & Benefit leaders responsible for delivering health insurance for the organization’s employees would like answered in a timely and effectively manner.
+“Which health conditions are likely to affect our workforce the most?”,“Where can employees get top-level medical care at the best prices?”
+“Which workers are at risk for becoming seriously ill?”, “How can we identify avoidable spending patterns? and “how can we get at-risk patients into early treatment?”
+These are some of the key questions HR & Benefit leaders responsible for delivering health insurance for the organization’s employees would like to answer in a timely and effective manner.

-With the right combination of technology, data science expertise and functional knowledge at their disposal, HR Leaders and Benefit managers can truly disrupt healthcare provisioning for employees and achieve:
+With the right combination of technology, data science expertise, and functional knowledge at their disposal, HR Leaders and Benefits managers can truly disrupt healthcare provisioning for employees and achieve:

 - Effective population health risk management